Bubobubobubobubo/shrimp/README.md

 python -m pip install -e .
 ```

 It should install the required dependencies (specified in `pyproject.toml`).
 Please note that I am targetting Python 3.11+ for an eventual release.
+Make sure you have the required version of Python installed on your machine.
+Use [pyenv](https://github.com/pyenv/pyenv) or virtual environments if you know how to use them.

 ### Usage